Steve-Tech/CrOS_EC_Python/README.md

 This will give the current user access to both `/dev/cros_ec` for the Linux Device interface, and the IO ports for the LPC interface.

 ##### Linux Device Interface

 This library requires write permission to `/dev/cros_ec` when using the Linux Device interface, which is usually only accessible by root.
 You can either run your script as root, add a udev rule, or just manually change the permissions.
 Read permission is not needed, only write.

 ##### LPC Bus Interface

 This library requires access to IO ports using the `CAP_SYS_RAWIO` capability.
 It's easiest just to run your script as root.

 ### Windows

-The Windows version requires WinRing0 to access IO ports.
-You can find signed versions online, that do not require disabling driver signature enforcement.
-You will need to copy `WinRing0x64.dll` and `WinRing0x64.sys` to either the same directory as `python.exe`, or to `C:\Windows\System32`.
+> [!NOTE]
+> Loading a driver will likely require administrator permissions, so you may need to run your script as an administrator.

+The Windows version supports 2 different drivers to access the EC:

+- `PawnIO` which is a fairly new scriptable kernel driver, the official signed version can be downloaded [here](https://pawnio.eu/).
+- `WinRing0` which while still signed, it has been abandoned and is listed on the Microsoft Vulnerable Driver Blocklist.

-Then you can install the package with:
+Install one of the drivers, and then install the package using pip:

 ```bash
 pip install cros-ec-python
 ```

-WinRing0 will likely require administrator permissions to access IO ports, so you may need to run your script as an administrator.
+#### PawnIO

+> [!TIP]
+> PawnIO is [designed to be a secure alternative to WinRing0](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/issues/984#issuecomment-1585591691), and is the recommended driver for Windows.

+[PawnIO](https://pawnio.eu/) can be installed using the installer from the website.
+PawnIO is signed and does not require disabling driver signature enforcement.

+You will also need to download the [`LpcCrOSEC`](https://github.com/namazso/PawnIO.Modules/pull/3) module, and copy it to your working directory.

+#### WinRing0

+> [!WARNING]
+> WinRing0 is listed on the Microsoft Vulnerable Driver Blocklist, making it frequently flagged by antivirus and anti cheat software.
+Download links are not provided, use at your own risk.

+Alternatively, WinRing0 can be used to access the IO ports required for communication to the EC.
+You can find signed versions online, that do not require disabling driver signature enforcement.

+You will need to copy `WinRing0x64.dll` and `WinRing0x64.sys` to either the same directory as `python.exe`, or to `C:\Windows\System32`.

 ## Documentation